trystanzj/Farly-Script-Tools/README.md

 Farly Script Tools
 ==================

-Farly Script Tools are Perl scripts used to automate firewall management tasks such as firewall audits, optimizations, subnet retirements, and configuration rewrites.
+Farly Script Tools are Perl scripts for automating firewall management tasks such as firewall audits, optimizations, cleanups, and configuration rewrites.

-Version 0.12 of the Firewall Analysis and Rewrite Library (Farly) is required.
+Version 0.20 of the Firewall Analysis and Rewrite Library (Farly) is required.